gairepawan/gairepawan/index.md

 <a href="mailto:pawan.gaire@snhu.edu">Email</a> | <a href="https://www.linkedin.com/in/gairepawan/">LinkedIn</a>
 </div>

-## **Introduction**
+## **Self Introduction**
-   Hello my name is Pawan Gaire, and I started attending SNHU's computer science two years ago.
-   This gitHub pages account is meant to provide an electronic portfolio from which I finish my final project for CS-499 and compelete my Bachelor's degree in computer science.
+Hello, my name is **Pawan Gaire**, and I am currently studying Computer Science at Southern New Hampshire University (SNHU).
+Over the past two years, I have been learning important skills like software development, database management, and algorithm design to prepare for a career in technology.
+This GitHub Pages account is a collection of my work, including my final project for CS-499, which represents everything I’ve learned during the program.
+It shows my progress in development and highlights projects demonstrating my skills in software engineering, algorithms, and databases.
+During my time at SNHU, I’ve also learned the value of teamwork, good communication, and designing systems that are easy to use.
+These lessons have helped me grow both personally and professionally.
+I’m excited to use my skills to solve real-world problems and make a positive impact in the tech field.

 ## **Education Review**